graphql-nexus/nexus-plugin-prisma/README.md

     computeFrom: ({ args, ctx, info }) => ({ connect: { id: ctx.userId } }),
   },
   /*
-    Removes the "create/connect" input type for fields named "blog" and the corresponding layer of the API, replacing it with a connect-only type.
+    Searches for fields named "connect" within fields named "blog."
+As long as all siblings of "connect" are optional, replaces the input type of the "blogs" field with the input type of the "connect" field, collapsing the API to better accomodate its intended use (in this case, connecting existing blogs as part of an input as opposed to creating new ones).
   */
   blog: {
-    relateBy: 'connect',
+    collapseTo: 'connect',
   },
 }